 year of King Artaxerxes.
 Ezra 7:7.

-This decree is generally the preferred option as it is dated at
+This decree is generally the preferred option.
+It is commonly dated

 This 457 BC dating allows 69 weeks (or 483 years) to pass before